Ultramarathon Nutrition Guide: What to eat before, during, and after an Ultra

 My Pre-Ultramarathon Breakfast

-Now, I know it may seem excessive, but I eat breakfast 2-3 hours before any race – and recommend you do too – to be sure and give my body enough time to process the food.
+Now, I know it may seem excessive, but I always eat breakfast 2–3 hours before any race, and I recommend you do the same, to give your body enough time to digest and convert that food into usable energy.

-Eating so far in advance will make you feel great for the race, but you may need a pick-me-up before the start.
-Therefore, I always take a gel about 15 minutes before the race starts to feel energized.
+Eating a few hours ahead will leave you feeling strong at the start line, but you may still need a little boost right before the gun goes off.
+That’s why I always take a gel about 15 minutes before the race to top off glycogen stores and start energized.

 Ultramarathon Nutrition Tips: Race Strategy

-Each one of us must put together our nutrition and hydration race strategy well before the actual race.
+Each of us must carefully plan our nutrition and hydration strategy well in advance of the actual race.
 What we eat and drink during our ultramarathon needs to be practiced repeatedly in all of our long runs during the training process.

 I suggest you try absolutely everything out there to see what works best for you.
 There are countless gels, bars, gummies, carb and electrolyte-filled drinks on the market just waiting for you to test out.

-As ultra runners, it is also essential to try out solid food while training.
-During a longer ultramarathon like an 80k, 100k, 100 miler, your body will be begging you for some real food.
+As ultra-runners, it is also essential to try solid food while training.
+During a longer ultramarathon like an 80k, 100k, 100-miler, your body will be begging you for some real food.

 It’s helpful to try it out beforehand so you can get used to running while chewing a peanut butter sandwich.